 During 2019, the Orchestra established an endowment fund with the Community Foundation of the Fox River Valley (CF) that is perpetual in nature and named the Orchestra as beneficiary.
 The Orchestra granted variance power to CF, which allows CF to modify any condition or restriction on its distributions for the Orchestra.
 The fund is held and invested by CF for the Orchestra's benefit and is reported at fair value in the statements of financial position, with distributions and changes in fair value recognized in investment income, net on the statements of activities.
-As of June 30, 2022 and 2021, the balance was \$53,339 and \$64,525, respectively, and included in investments - endowment on the statements of financial position.
+As of June 30, 2023 and 2022, the balance was \$57,477 and \$53,339, respectively.